jhauraw/jhaurawachsman.com/content/posts/tibetan-buddhism-seed-syllable-visualization-images.md

 On an *esoteric* level the rings have a vast interpretation that can consume a lifetime (or more) of study.

-**Mother Tantra**: To understand the way in which the female tantra is symbolized in the images, we must first consider the Five (skrt: pancha) Victorious (skrt: jina) Buddha Mandala.
-This mandala is one of the primary formulations of the bliss-body (skrt: sambhoga kaya), and a way to conceptualize Buddhahood in meditation and art.
+**Mother Tantra**: To understand the way in which the female tantra is symbolized in the images, we must first consider the Pancha Jina Buddha Mandala.
+Five Victorious Buddha Mandala is one of the primary formulations of the bliss-body (skrt: sambhoga kaya), and a way to conceptualize Buddhahood in meditation and art.

 {{< figure src="tibetan-buddhism-pancha-jina-buddha-mandala.webp" caption="Pancha Bija and Jina Buddha Mandalas" attr="John C. Huntington" attrlink="https://huntingtonarchive.org/" >}}